 Hey gang, Valkor here.
 I'm not the biggest fan of Eric Roberts but I give him credit when credit is due; to me it just seems the guy will do just about anything – and I mean anything when it comes to film.
-And what he's done run the gamut of The Good (The Dark Knight), The Bad (A Talking Cat!?!) and The Ugly (Ninja's Creed).
-But no matter what, the dude gives his all and for that I say "good on you sir"!
+And what he's done is run the gamut of The Good (The Dark Knight), The Bad (A Talking Cat!?!) and The Ugly (Ninja's Creed).
+But no matter what, Roberts gives his all and for that I say "good on you sir"!
 This next film, Self Storage, fits in between the bad and the ugly.
-Roberts does a decent job but the overall film… well read on.
+Roberts does a decent job but the overall film?
+Well, read on.
 Oh and Spoilers ahead!

 Self Storage puts the focus on Jake (Tom DeNucci), a slacker night watchman working at a self-storage facility, with dreams of making big money and living his days at sea.
 When confronted by his boss Walter (Roberts) about his misdeeds, what does Jake do?
 He throws a party with a handful of his friends.
 But what Jake doesn't know is that Walter along with his fellow night watchman Trevor (Michael Berryman – Mask Maker) run an organ black market within the facility and they have a big order to fill that will be picked up that evening.
 Unfortunately for Walter, a bunch of thugs disrupt their plans, so Walter decides to trap Jake and his buds within the facility, tagging them one by one to complete the order that's worth "a lot of fucking money".
 It's good times gone bad in this film, ending how you might expect, but then you have to ask yourself: did it have to end that way?